Targa Florio: 1970s, safety and demise

 At the 1970 race, the Ferrari 512S of Nino Vaccarella/Ignazio Giunti navigates a tight corner in the town of Collesano.

 In the late 1960s and early 1970s, race cars with up to 600 hp (450 kW) such as Nino Vaccarella's Ferrari 512S raced through small mountain villages while spectators sat or stood right next to, or even on, the road.
 Porsche, on the other hand, did not race its big and powerful 917K, but evolved rather the nimbler Porsche 908 into a shortened 908/03 Spyder derived from the hillclimbing cars.

-Due to safety concerns, especially by Helmut Marko, who called the race "totally insane", the last proper Targa Florio was as part of the FIA 1973 World Sportscar Championship.
+Due to safety concerns, especially by Helmut Marko, who called the race "totally insane", the last Targa Florio as an international event was as part of the FIA 1973 World Sportscar Championship.
 Before and during this 1973 Targa Florio event, there were an unusually high number of accidents, two of which were fatal; one which privateer Charles Blyth crashed his Lancia Fulvia HF into a trailer at the end of the Buonfornello straight and was killed; and another where an Italian driver crashed his Alpine-Renault into a group of spectators, killing one.
 There were several other accidents during practice in which a total of seven spectators sustained injuries.
 The event was won by a Porsche 911 Carrera RS prototype as the proper prototype-sportcars of Alfa and Ferrari suffered crashes or other troubles, some being driven by F1-pilots like Jacky Ickx and Clay Regazzoni with hardly any Targa experience.